abondarev84/Stillcolor/README.md

 Unzip Stillcolor.app to your Applications folder and launch.

-Select “Launch a login” to make this app run automatically and disable dithering whenever your computer starts.
+Select “Launch at login” to make this app run automatically and disable dithering whenever your computer starts.

 ## Verifying status of temporal dithering